The path-missing and path-free complexes of a directed graph: Deletion-contraction for and

 \subsection{Graph-theoretical properties of deletion and contraction}

-The next lemmas discuss how deletion and contraction of a single edge affect various properties of our graph, such as the existence of useless edges and cycles and the number of nonsinks.
+The next lemmas discuss how deletion and contraction of a single arc affect various properties of our graph, such as the existence of useless arcs and cycles and the number of nonsinks.